-14.2.2 Wide Data
+17.2.2 Wide Data

-Oracle Data Mining Generalized Linear Model (GLM) is uniquely suited for handling wide data.
+Generalized Linear Model(GLM) in Oracle Data Mining for SQL is uniquely suited for handling wide data.
 The algorithm can build and score quality models that use a virtually limitless number of predictors (attributes).
 The only constraints are those imposed by system resources.

-14.2.3 Confidence Bounds
+17.2.3 Confidence Bounds

-Predict confidence bounds through Generalized Linear Models (GLM).
+Predict confidence bounds through the Generalized Linear Model (GLM) algorithm.

 GLM have the ability to predict confidence bounds.
-In addition to predicting a best estimate and a probability (Classification only) for each row, GLM identifies an interval wherein the prediction (Regression) or probability (Classification) lies.
+In addition to predicting a best estimate and a probability (classification only) for each row, GLM identifies an interval wherein the prediction (regression) or probability (classification) lies.
 The width of the interval depends upon the precision of the model and a user-specified confidence level.

 The confidence level is a measure of how sure the model is that the true value lies within a confidence interval computed by the model.
 A popular choice for confidence level is 95%.
 For example, a model might predict that an employee's income is \$125K, and that you can be 95% sure that it lies between \$90K and \$160K.
-Oracle Data Mining supports 95% confidence by default, but that value can be configured.
+Oracle Data Mining for SQL supports 95% confidence by default, but that value can be configured.

-Note:

-Confidence bounds are returned with the coefficient statistics.
-You can also use the $\tt PREDICTION_BOUNDS$ SQL function to obtain the confidence bounds of a model prediction.
+Note: Confidence bounds are returned with the coefficient statistics.
+You can also use the PREDICTION_BOUNDS SQL function to obtain the confidence bounds of a model prediction.